terraform-ibm-modules/terraform-ibm-watsonx-ai/README.md

 This module supports the following:

 * Provisions the following services:
-    * watsonx Studio
+    * watsonx.ai Studio (formerly known as Watson Studio)
-    * watsonx Runtime
+    * watsonx.ai Runtime (formerly known as Watson Machine Learning)
 * Configure the IBM watsonx profile
-* Create a IBM watsonx project for an IBM Cloud user, who becomes the admin of the IBM watsonx project.
+* Creates `watsonx.ai` project for an IBM Cloud user, granting them administrative privileges of the IBM watsonx project.

 ### Usage